Azure/ResourceModules/arm/Microsoft.Authorization/roleDefinitions/readme.md

 }
 ```

 > The name of the Management Group in the deployment does not have to match the value of the `managementGroupId` in the input parameters.
+For example, you can trigger the initial deployment at the root management group, but the parameter file has another management group mentioned, hence the real target is the one in the parameter file.

 ### Parameter Usage: `subscriptionId`